Hungary and the Netherlands

 DutchCulture works closely together with On the Move, where you will find an elaborate mapping of funding opportunities.
 Check here the Guide to Funding Opportunities for the International Mobility of Artists and Culture Professionals.
 The guide for Hungary was unfortunately updated in 2015 for the last time.
 It lists national, local and international resources, be they public or private.

 For funding opportunities within Hungary, you can check the National Cultural Fund or the Hungarian Academy of Arts (note that this is not the same organisation as the Hungarian Academy of Fine Arts).
-Before acting please inform about the context in which these Funds work.
+Before acting please inform yourself about the context in which these Funds work.

 Doing your research beforehand and finding local partners is essential.
-You can use the DutchCulture Database by simply going to the search option in the upper left corner, and search for ´Hungary´ or any city you are interested in.
+You can use the DutchCulture Database by simply going to the search option in the upper left corner, and searching for ´Hungary´ or any city you are interested in.
 This way you will see which Dutch artists are already active in which areas.

 - 3. Are there funding opportunities within Europe?

 Creative Europe (2021-2027) is the seven-year support programme by the European Commission for the cultural and audio-visual sector and consists of two subprogrammes: Culture and MEDIA.
 The Creative Europe Desk of the Netherlands is part of DutchCulture.
 Be aware that there are many strict conditions to be considered before applying for this programme.
-The cooperation also has to consists of at least three European countries, a cooperation between only Hungary and the Netherlands is therefore not eligible.
+The cooperation also has to consist of at least three European countries, cooperation between only Hungary and the Netherlands is therefore not eligible.
 In April 2019 the i-Portunus mobility programme was launched.

 Europe for Citizens - EACEA

 Europe for Citizens is the European Union's funding programme to support cooperation projects by citizens, local governments and civil society organizations in the EU.
 The aim is to support European projects where citizens meet, discuss the future of Europe and remember the (recent) turbulent past of the EU.
-Europe for Citizens Point NL promotes awareness and understanding of the programme, and provides free advice and support for applicants from the Netherlands.
+Europe for Citizens Point NL promotes awareness and understanding of the programme and provides free advice and support for applicants from the Netherlands.
 Every participating country has such a contact point.